-I.B.1.
+- I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core)

-I.B.1.a)
+(Core) - I.B.1.a)

-A medical oncology must function as an integral part of an ACGME-accredited program in internal medicine.
-The Sponsoring Institution must ensure that there is a reporting\collaborative relationship with the program director of the internal medicine residency program to ensure compliance with the ACGME accreditation requirements.
+A hematology and medical oncology fellowship must function as an integral part of an ACGME-accredited program in internal medicine.
+The Sponsoring Institution must ensure that there is a reporting collaborative relationship with the program director of the internal medicine residency program to ensure compliance with the ACGME accreditation requirements.
 (Core)